 “I love both parts, I get so squishy.
 Humiliation heats me up.”

 Amaya, “Daphne has to put on a show for me as well, Janah likes to make her do it for all of us.”

 Sis, “Tea before you leave?”

-The three naked girls go to the kitchen, which is steps from the bedroom.
+The three naked girls go to the kitchen.
 I make tea and serve, we sit around the table, Amaya on the end Sis and I face the living area, our backs to the bedroom.
 I hear the closet door, then Chris’ steps around the bed to the bathroom.
 Amaya is looking at me, but, no, she’s looking over my shoulder, her tongue on the tip of her upper lip.
 I look through her eyes, Chris is nude in front of the vanity brushing her hair.
 It was still damp when she came in, meaning she’d showered at the dojang.